feliciaiveliz/100-days-of-ruby/log.md

  * Do everything I didn't do today
  * Write in planner my plans and goals for the week
  * Crochet on off time

+### Day 26: July 8, 2019 - Monday

+**Today's Progress**
+ * Practiced ruby basics using Codecademy

+**Time Spent**: 3 hours

+**Thoughts:** Cloud9 decided to crash so I couldn't work on my Launch School stuff.
+I am really upset by that and no matter what I did, it never came back up.
+I hope tomorrow is better.

+**Goals for Tomorrow:**
+ * Do everything I couldn't do today